Founder’s Day, Part III: Growth and Experimentation

 Membership in 27 recorded clubs ranged from six individuals to over 125 by 1915.
 In addition to these NBSIS-sponsored efforts, the School also established partnerships with and provided space for other local groups, some of which operated for decades in the City.
 The Animal Rescue League, Legal Aid Bureau, North End Union, and West End House are just a few of many such groups.

 An Enduring Legacy

-A significant moment in the School's history occurred in 1917 with the death of visionary founder Pauline Agassiz Shaw.
+A significant moment in the School’s history occurred in 1917 with the death of visionary founder Pauline Agassiz Shaw.
 Though the School stabilized with new patronage and leadership, the event was a blow to the community psyche.
-Services on Easter Sunday were held in Faneuil Hall and attended by hundreds, including the Commonwealth's governor and representatives from the many service-oriented initiatives Pauline funded, launched, and managed in her life.
-A program from the funeral can be found here.
+Services on Easter Sunday were held in Faneuil Hall and attended by hundreds, including the Commonwealth’s governor and representatives from the many service-oriented initiatives Pauline funded, launched, and managed in her life.
+View a program from the funeral.